AmatanHead/collective-blog/README.md

 * Ban a member.
 * Change blog's settings.

 Each user has its rating (karma).
-Users can vote up and down for any other users raising and dropping his karma respectively.
+Users can vote up and down for any other user raising and dropping his karma respectively.
 Also, each member has individual blog's rating, one value per each blog.
 This value only matters inside that particular blog and changes while blog members are voting for comments and posts.

 ## Tools